guardian/price-migration-engine/cohort-setup.md

 # IMPORTANT: BEFORE RUNNING A COHORT

 If using a new Braze Campaign, the campaign name, and it's ID must be added to the [configuration file](https://github.com/guardian/membership-workflow/blob/main/conf/PROD.public.conf#L119-L123) in the `membership-workflow` repo, under `directMailCampaigns`.
 This will map the campaign name from the DynamoDB table to it's correct ID in `membership-workflow`.
-We can do [future work](https://trello.com/c/5VWs9qNV/480-do-not-require-the-braze-campaign-id-to-be-added-to-membership-workflow-rather-provide-it-through-dynamodb) to prevent having to do this, and rather provide the campaign ID directly in the DynamoDB table.

 ## 1. Cohort specification